Back to Garden for Nutrition Index

 Hulless oats (Avena sativa):

 (Point of origin: Europe) Preparation: Soak overnight before cooking Advantages: grows well in cool climates tolerates heavy rainfall more than other grains hulless so fairly easy to thresh Self pollinated.
 If harvested at milky stage it is a nerve and sexual stimulant.
-Disadvantage: very small grain only use a small amount as chicken feed since it has some anti-nutrients Source: Johnny's, Seedway, Welter Kaltenburg, Great Harvest Organics, Albert Lea Seed House, Bountiful Gardens ********* Also see rice ****************************************
+Disadvantage: very small grain only use a small amount as poultry feed since it has some anti-nutrients Source: Johnny's, Seedway, Welter Kaltenburg, Great Harvest Organics, Albert Lea Seed House, Bountiful Gardens ********* Also see rice ****************************************

 Winter wheat (Triticum aestivum):